 Native American Educational and Cultural Center (NAECC)

-The Native American Educational and Cultural Center at Purdue University represent the culmination of student, faculty, and administrative staff commitment to fostering a culturally diverse and intellectually inclusive campus environment.
-As the physical realization of the Tecumseh Project’s specific Native American student recruitment and retention objectives, the newly established NAECC seeks to provide Native American students personal and professional enrichment opportunities in a culturally-appropriate fashion and to serve as a “second home” for current and prospective Native American students.
-Moreover, the NAECC’s intended inclusion of Native American tribal communities and non-Native Purdue students, faculty, and staff into campus educational, cultural, and research programs will foster an environment of mutual accountability and respect that is vital to crafting cross-cultural relationships and to enhancing campus diversity.
+The Native American Educational and Cultural Center at Purdue University represents the culmination of student, faculty, and administrative staff commitment to fostering a culturally diverse and intellectually inclusive campus environment.
+As the physical realization of the Tecumseh Project’s specific Native American student recruitment and retention objectives, NAECC seeks to provide Native American students personal and professional enrichment opportunities in a culturally-appropriate fashion and to serve as a “second home” for current and prospective Native American students.
+Moreover, the NAECC’s intended inclusion of Native American tribal communities and non-Native Purdue students, faculty, and staff into campus educational, cultural, and research programs fosters an environment of mutual accountability and respect that is vital to crafting cross-cultural relationships and enhancing campus diversity.

 Midwest Crossroads Alliance for Graduate Education & Professoriate (AGEP)

 Recruiting: Linkages and partnerships with the Indiana LSAMP (based at Purdue), regional undergraduate institutions, and predominantly minority serving institutions nationwide are being developed and enhanced; off- campus visits by AGEP faculty, staff, and students are being organized to disseminate information on graduate school opportunities at Purdue, IU, and Northwestern; and undergraduate summer research programs for graduate school recruitment are being coordinated and expanded.